[VIDEO] Top Detox Fears … And How To Overcome Them

 Planning ahead with groceries and meal prep is another way to eliminate the fear that you’ll be hungry.

 "I’m not worth it."

 Fear: I just don’t have the desire to invest in myself right now.
 Other priorities come first.
 Deep down, I don’t feel like I’m worth the investment and good health of detoxing.

-Just like the flight attendants on airlines say, you have to put on your mask before assisting others with theirs.
-You’ve got to take care of yourself in order to pour out into your family, your work, or your friends.
+Just like the flight attendants on airlines say, you have to put on your own mask before assisting others with theirs.
+You’ve got to take care of yourself in order to serve your family, your work, or your friends.

 Overcome It: Keep in mind that you’ll be making daily green smoothies, which only require dumping ingredients into a blender and hitting a button.
 They are easy to make and full of nutrients and fiber.
 Regarding the other prep, the detox menu is fairly simple to prepare.

 I also recommend splitting the meal prep with a friend or maximizing your off-work time to focus on preparing for the upcoming phases.
 Generally, detoxers find it helpful to always be looking ahead in the manual, so they’re not surprised by days that might require a little bit longer prep time (say, an extra 20 minutes).

 Employ some planning strategies to ensure you can make the most of your time.
 Schedule your grocery shopping nights, get a free trial of a grocery delivery service, or enlist your kids to help you with the chopping.
 Do some batch cooking, so you have three days of lunches prepped at once, for example.
 We tell you exactly how to do this in the Detox manual.

 There are a lot of ways to make sure you’re not spending your entire detox in the kitchen.